shamanec/GADS/README.md

     - Simple logs display - Appium/WebDriverAgent logs when provider is in `debug`, some simple interaction logs
     - Reservation - loading a device sets it `In use` and can't be used by another person until it is released
     - Appium session refresh mechanism if a session timed out or was closed
-    - Optional usage of Selenium Grid 4 on provider level

 Developed and tested on Ubuntu 18.04 LTS, Windows 10, macOS Ventura 13.5.1